Estimating how much traffic you’ll get from writing a blog post is the primary reason to do keyword research.

 So what exactly is clickstream data again?

 Sometimes people install browser plugins or applications on their computer and don’t read the terms of service very well.
 Those plugins then track your entire browsing history, anonymize the data, and then sell that data to 3rd parties.
-Those 3rd parties like Jumpshot will sell the data off to keyword research companies.
+Those 3rd parties (like JumpShot, which has since gone bankrupt), will sell the data off to keyword research companies.
 And keyword research companies use the data to help predict search volumes in their software tools.

 The general idea behind how this works goes like this.
 If you capture 1% of all searches across the Internet, all you have to do is multiply that number by 100.
 That gives you semi-realistic traffic estimates for all keywords.
 Right?